fossasia/labs.fossasia.org/_posts/2015-01-10-smalltalk-file-editor.md

-Pharo Smalltalk is an integrated development environment for desktop and webapplications.
+Pharo Smalltalk is an integrated development environment for desktop and web applications.
 When developing a website, various assets, such as images, javascript files and libraries, css files, static html content and html templates need to be managed.